Meade Davis Communications

 He tried to lean further forward, but his DG Health and Safety-approved dining-seat belt kept him tethered the requisite two metres away from the president.
 “Here’s a slogan you can have Ursula, cos it soon won’t be any use to us ……..A Treaty a day helps you work rest and play!”

-The rest of the conversation was described by my source as downhill all the way after the prime minister described to Ursula a recurring dream he’d been having since the end of 2016.
-In it, the newly-elected Donald Trump, a fine and wise chap who had endorsed Brexit and was Boris’ best chum, flew to Brussels and stood in front of Commission headquarters to face a massive crowd, in fact the biggest crowd in all of crowd history, to declare: “Mr Junker!
-Tear down the Berlaymont!”
+The rest of the conversation was described by my source as downhill all the way after the prime minister described to Ursula a recurring dream he’d been having since the end of 2016, in which the newly-elected President Donald Trump, a fine and wise chap who had endorsed Brexit and was Boris’ best chum, flew to Brussels and stood in front of Commission headquarters cheered by a massive crowd, in fact the biggest crowd in all of crowd history, to declare: “Mr Junker, tear down this Berlaymont!”

-The pavlova was devoured in stoney silence, as was the cognac, as were the Apres Huit mints.
+There was nothing more to say.
+The pavlova was devoured in stony silence, as was the cognac, as were the Apres Huit mints.

-At the time of writing, the whole negotiating soap opera might be called off by the end of Sunday December 13, because, some say, no deal is better than a bad deal (a statement that can be taken two very different ways).
+At the time of writing, the whole negotiating soap opera might be called off by the end of Sunday December 13, because, some say, no deal is better than a bad deal (a statement that can mean two very different things).

 Or we might be Brexit-ing on until the last minute of the last hour of the year.
-Or maybe longer, because even when it ends, it won’t really be over.
+Or maybe longer, because even when it ends, we all know it won’t really be over.

-Because as far as the European Union is concerned, Boris Johnson will always be the chap who made Britain grate again.
+As far as the European Union is concerned, Boris Johnson will always be the chap who made Britain grate again – and again.

 0 Comments